Are Protein Powders Safe During Pregnancy?

 What are the other risks?

-Since the supplement industry isn’t well regulated, these supplements can be contaminated with heavy metals like lead, arsenic, cadmium, or mercury.
+My research has shown that heavy metals like lead, arsenic, cadmium, or mercury are found in these supplements, suggesting that the supplement industry isn’t well regulated.
 Therefore, a 3rd party tested supplement, especially for prenatal vitamins, is necessary.
 Keep in mind, detectable heavy metals in products like protein powders may not be considered harmful.
 Use your best judgment!

 Which ingredients should you avoid in protein powders?